uezo/ChatdollKit/README.md

 To achieve fast response times, rather than synthesizing the entire response message into speech, we split the text into smaller parts based on punctuation and progressively synthesize and play each segment.
 While this greatly improves performance, excessively splitting the text can reduce the quality of the speech, especially when using AI-based speech synthesis like Style-Bert-VITS2, affecting the tone and fluency.

-You can balance performance and speech quality by adjusting how the text is split for synthesis in the `LLMContentSkill` component's inspector.
+You can balance performance and speech quality by adjusting how the text is split for synthesis in the `LLMContentProcessor` component's inspector.

 |Item|Description|
 |----|----|